DOMjudge/domjudge/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description of the problem
 <!--
-Replace this line with a short description.
+Write here a short description.
 -->

 ### Your environment